cloudquery/cloudquery/plugins/destination/kafka/docs/_configuration.md

-This example configures connects to a Kafka destination with no authentication and pushes messages in JSON format.
+This example configures connects to a Kafka destination using SASL plain authentication and pushes messages in JSON format.

 The (top level) spec section is described in the [Destination Spec Reference](/docs/reference/destination-spec).